jaronowitz/frankenfit/README.md

-Suppose we want to model the prices of round-cut diamonds using the venerable [diamonds](https://ggplot2.tidyverse.org/reference/diamonds.html) dataset, which is often used to teach regression, and looks like this:
+Suppose we want to model the prices of round-cut diamonds using the venerable [diamonds](https://ggplot2.tidyverse.org/reference/diamonds.html) dataset, which is often used to teach regression.
+It looks like this:

 |       |   carat | cut       | color   | clarity   |   depth |   table |   price |    x |    y |    z |
 |------:|--------:|:--------  |:--------|:----------|--------:|--------:|--------:|-----:|-----:|-----:|